Labor Review wins six awards

 In the ILCA competition, the Labor Review competed against work produced by local, regional and state unions as well as regional federations and state federations.

-Founded in 1907, the Labor Review is published monthly by the Minneapolis Regional Labor Federation, AFL-CIO and is currently mailed to more than 50,000 union households.
+Founded in 1907, the Labor Review is published monthly by the Minneapolis Regional Labor Federation, AFL-CIO and is currently mailed to about 61,000 union households.

-Steve Share has served as the newspaper’s editor for the past 16 years and is a member of the Minnesota Newspaper and Communications Guild/CWA Local 37002.
+Steve Share has served as the newspaper’s editor for 18 years and is a member of the Minnesota Newspaper and Communications Guild/CWA Local 37002.

 For more information about the International Labor Communications Association and its work to support labor communications, visit ilcaonline.org.